-Valparisa J. Baker, a native Floridian, serves as director of the Office of Equity and Diversity (OED) and the Title IX Coordinator at Polk State College.
+Valparisa J. Baker, a native Floridian, serves as director of the Office of Equity, Diversity, and Inclusion (OEDI) and the Title IX Coordinator at Polk State College.
 Employed with the College since 1988, she has served as a program manager of Office Systems Administration, a coordinator of academic advising, an academic/special needs advisor, and a careers and employment coordinator/program specialist for New Beginnings.

 Baker has a master’s degree in Higher Education from National-Louis University, a bachelor’s degree from the University of Central Florida and an associate’s degree from Polk State College.
 She has received numerous citations and awards from area organizations.